cyberspace6776/webscraping-w-Python/README.md

 # webscraping-w-Python
-let's start the harvest
-  file1 - get some data from web and save to files
+let's start the harvest meetup WebscrapingBeautifulSoup - get some data from web and save to files